 Pensions for eligible children Children's pensions are payable for so long as eligible children remain eligible following your death, no matter how long you have been a member of the L G P S. Eligible children are your children.
 They must, at the date of your death:

-be your natural child (who must be born within 12 months of your death), or
+be your natural child (who must be born before your death or within 12 months of your death), or

 be your adopted child, or